 General information

 Parentage involves unmarried parents.
-This includes legal parents asking for parenting plans or child support for the first time (Petition for a Parenting Plan, Residential Schedule and/or Child Support).
+This includes legal parents asking for parenting plans and/or child support for the first time (Petition for a Parenting Plan, Residential Schedule and/or Child Support).
 It also includes cases to determine a child's legal parents when they are unmarried (Petition to Decide Parentage).

 Clark County's Family Court Facilitator program provides assistance to individuals who choose to represent themselves in matters dealing with many family law issues.
 The facilitator is available for in-person assistance by appointment for a fee.